Emily Suess had been a technical copywriter for years. However, in 2017 she was diagnosed with an Inoperable Diffuse Astrocytoma.

-Hi Emily, When did you start your blog?
+Hi Emily, tell us about your blog?

 I’ve been blogging in some form or another since about 2006.
 This particular incarnation of my BLOG has been around since about 2014 when my symptoms were still a mystery, and I was working through a misdiagnosis of fibromyalgia.